makrai/notes/blloshmi20-cross-ling-amr-transfer-emnlp.md

       (Damonte and Cohen, 2018; Zhu+ 2019).
 * The underlying idea of this paper is that AMR can be used in different langs
   * there exist key linguistic features that are shared across languages, such
-  * e.g. predicates, roles and conjunctions (Von Fintel and Matthewson, 2008).
+  * eg predicates, roles and conjunctions (Von Fintel and Matthewson, 2008).
 * acquiring semantic annotations for a large number of sentences is a slow and expensive process in NLP (Zhang+ 2018; Pasini, 2020).
 To this end, we aim at
-* cross-lingual AMR parsing, i.e., the task of transducing a sentence in the source language into an AMR graph based on Engl (Damonte and Cohen, 2018).
+* cross-lingual AMR parsing, ie, the task of transducing a sentence in the source language into an AMR graph based on Engl (Damonte and Cohen, 2018).
 * We study different transfer learning techniques to enable its training: